-The Bank of America Travel Rewards credit card does not have trip cancellation insurance.
-The Bank of America Travel Rewards credit card does come with some travel perks, such as rental car insurance, a 0% foreign transaction fee and emergency card replacement, but no trip cancellation coverage.
+The Bank of America Travel Rewards credit card may offer trip cancellation insurance as part of the Visa Signature benefits, but it is not guaranteed.
+Bank of America does not disclose any specific information regarding the card’s travel insurance benefits.
+However, the Bank of America Travel Rewards credit card certainly comes with some travel perks, such as 0% foreign transaction fees and emergency card replacement.

-Select the Bank of America Travel Rewards credit card.
+Alternatives to the Bank of America Travel Rewards credit card

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.